 How Long Can You Store Each Fuel?

 Backup generators are not much use without having a fuel source on hand.
-So you’ll be needing to store either gas cans or propane tanks.
+So you’ll need to store either gas cans or propane tanks.

 One issue where propane generators are the clear winner — and can offset availability issues — is shelf life.
 Unlike gasoline, you can store it as long as you want, and it will not expire or diminish in energy concentration over time.

 Gasoline only lasts between three months and about a year (if you add stabilizers to your gas tank) before it begins to deteriorate.
-As it does so it becomes denser and can clog lines, gum up the generator engine, and damage components.
-For this reason you should occasionally either drain gas generators or run them until the tank is empty.
+As it does so, it becomes denser and can clog lines, gum up the generator engine, and damage components.
+For this reason, you should occasionally drain gas generators or run them until the tank is empty.
 So using propane makes generator maintenance a bit simpler.

-Since it attracts water molecules in the air, the presence of ethanol can shorten the life of gas further.
+Since it attracts water molecules in the air, ethanol can further shorten the gas’s life.

-One downside to propane storage is that, since the gas is invisible and has no smell, a propane tank leak can be difficult to detect.
-Manufacturers must add a scent to the propane; but, in gas form, it is denser than air.
-It will sink to the lowest point in a space, so it may go undetected by someone walking through a room.
+One downside to propane storage is that a propane tank leak can be difficult to detect since the gas is invisible and has no smell.
+Manufacturers must add a scent to the propane, but propane in gas form is denser than air.
+It will sink to the lowest point in a space so that it may go undetected by someone walking through a room.

 Speaking of safety, you may want to learn how to ground a generator.